abricos/abricos.js/README.md

-abricosjs
+abricos.js
 =========

-AbricosJS is a effective framework to work with a template
+Abricos.js is a effective framework to work with a template